tenchjames/tenchjames.github.io/webperformance/README.md

-60 FPS optimizaions done for main.js in the pizza project.
+60 FPS optimizations done for main.js in the pizza project.

 The initial project details indicated two major issues causing sub 60 FPS.
 These were the major items I found: